-- 8. Sunglasses, gloves, or hats, including hoods, are not to be worn in the building, except on designated hat or spirit days. - 9.
-Clothing with extreme rips, tears, holes, etc. is not permitted. - 10.
-Sagging pants (which must be constantly pulled up or would show undergarments) are not permitted. - 11.
-Shoes with wheels must have the wheels removed to be worn at school. - 12.
-Blankets are not to be worn
+8. Sunglasses, gloves, or hats, including hoods, are not to be worn in the building, except on designated hat or spirit days.

-- 13. Sandals, slides or open-toed shoes are not permitted. - 14.
-Children need to have an extra change of clothes in a clearly marked ziplock bag in their book bag with their name.
+9. Clothing with extreme rips, tears, holes, etc. is not permitted; no holes above the knee.

+10. Sagging pants (which must be constantly pulled up or would show undergarments) are not permitted.

+11. Picks, stocking caps, do rags, and shower caps are not to be worn.
+12. Blankets are not to be worn.

+13. Shoes with wheels must have the wheels removed to be worn at school.

+14. Slide sandals are not to be worn at Central Intermediate due to potential injuries at recess.

+15. Students cannot carry stuffed animals or toys.

+16. No headbands that include ears, spinners, or items that protrude from a student's head.

+- 17. No student may wear a tail attached to their person or clothing. - 18.
+Crocs are not allowed in gym class.